MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/ctaskdialog-class.md

 ### <a name="parameters"></a>Parametri

 *nCommandControlID*<br/>
-[in] L'ID del controllo pulsante di comando selezionato dall'utente.
+in ID del controllo del pulsante di comando selezionato dall'utente.

 ### <a name="return-value"></a>Valore restituito